Research projects financed by Zoé4life

 - The average age of death for a child with cancer is 8, causing a childhood cancer victim to lose 69 years of expected life years; a significant loss of productivity to society.

-Zoé4life works both in Switzerland and on an international level in order for research into new treatments for childhood cancer to accelerate and to provide access to innovation for children with hard to cure cancers.
+It is imperative to accelerate research into childhood cancer.
+Zoé4life works both in Switzerland and on an international level in order for research into new treatments for childhood cancer to accelerate.
+Our goal: Cure More and Cure Better